awesomerank/awesomerank.github.io/lists/bulutyazilim/awesome-datascience.md

 First of all, Data Science is one of the hottest topics on the Computer and Internet farmland nowadays.
 People have gathered data from applications and systems until today and now is the time to analyze them.
 The next steps are producing suggestions from the data and creating predictions about the future.
 [Here](https://www.quora.com/Data-Science/What-is-data-science) you can find the biggest question for **Data Science** and hundreds of answers from experts.
 Our favorite data scientist is [Clare Corthell](https://twitter.com/clarecorthell).
 She is an expert in data-related systems and a hacker, and has been working on a company as a data scientist.
 [Clare's blog](http://datasciencemasters.org/).
 This website helps you to understand the exact way to study as a professional data scientist.

 Secondly, Our favorite programming language is *Python* nowadays for #DataScience.
 Python's - [Pandas](http://pandas.pydata.org/) library has full functionality for collecting and analyzing data.
 We use [Anaconda](https://www.continuum.io/downloads) to play with data and to create applications.

-This is the [Guide](https://github.com/okulbilisim/awesome-datascience/blob/master/DataScience-Life-Cycle.md) to begin a **Data Science** project.

 ## Infographic